jquery/infrastructure-puppet/doc/dns.md

 Example: `wp-01.ops.jquery.net`, `wp-01.stage.ops.jquery.net`

 These generally refer to the public IP address of a specific virtual machine (e.g. DigitalOcean droplet).
 We use public IPs to enable direct SSH access for debugging, and in some cases to allow access from a webhook.
 In the case of web services, we attach CNAME the `ops` hostname to the canonical public domain name (e.g. `something.jquery.com`), possibly via a CDN.

-### Internal service

-Format: `<service>.jquery.net`

-Example: `builder.jquery.net`, `builder.stage.jquery.net`

-These are generally a CNAME to an internal hostname, and are meant to be used in non-user facing ways only.
-Typically for use cases that are considered project-internal in purpose, but managed outside our self-hosted infrastructure in ways that Puppet automation can't easily reach.
-This helps separate concerns and reduces risk of breakage due to untracked references.

-For example, webhooks from the dozens of WordPress content repositories (like `jquery/api.jquery.com`) notify `builder.jquery.net` which then refers to currently primary builder.

 ### Public service